GoogleCloudPlatform/professional-services/examples/python-cicd-with-cloudbuilder/README.md

 my_module/my_module.py       4      0   100%
 --------------------------------------------
 TOTAL                        5      0   100%
 ```

-Now that our tests are working locally, we want to configure GCP to run them every time we push new code.
+Now that your tests are working locally, you can configure Cloud Builder to run them every time you push new code.

-## 3. Building a Python Cloud Builder
+## 3. Building a Python Cloud Build Container
-In order to execute python based tests in cloud builder you need a python cloud builder.
+To run Python based tests in cloud builder you need a Python [cloud builder](https://cloud.google.com/cloud-build/docs/cloud-builders).
-A cloud builder is just a docker container with the stuff you need in it.
+A cloud builder is just a docker container image with the software you need in it.
 Google doesn't distribute a
-python cloud builder, so we have to build one ourselves.
-I've created one in '/python-cloud-builder.'
-All you need to do
+Python cloud build container, so you have to build one yourself.
+The code needed to build a custom Python 3 cloud build
-is run this:
+container is located in '/python-cloud-builder' under the root of this project.

+Run these commands from the root of the project to build and upload your custom Python cloud build container:

 ```
 cd python-cloud-builder
 gcloud builds submit --config=cloudbuild.yaml .
 ```

-This creates a custom cloud builder in your container registry called gcr.io/$PROJECT_ID/python-cloudbuild that you can
+This creates the custom Python cloud builder and uploads it to your GCP project's container registry, which is a private
-use to run tests with.
+location to store container images.
+Your new cloud builder will be called gcr.io/$PROJECT_ID/python-cloudbuild, where
+$PROJECT_ID is the name of your GCP project.

 ## 4. Create a Cloud Build Trigger
+Now that you've created a Python cloud builder to run your tests, you should create a trigger that tells Cloud Build
+when to run those tests.
+To do that, follow these steps:

 * On the GCP console navigate to 'Cloud Build' > 'Triggers.'
 * Add a trigger.
 * Choose cloud source repository.